 Yes, there are extenuating circumstances.
 But unless you’ve got a copyright infringement situation, chances are you should not delete that post.

-I know, it’s really tempting to remove all of the evidence when you’ve embarrassed yourself.
+It’s tempting to remove all of the evidence when you’ve embarrassed yourself.
 It’s humiliating when you’ve made a factual error or posted something that didn’t go over like you thought it would.
 A major Facebook mistake can ruin your day.
 But the internet is forever.
-Even if you delete it, somebody has a screen shot and you will get blasted even harder for trying to remove the evidence.
+Even if you delete it, somebody has a screenshot, and you will get blasted even harder for trying to remove the evidence.

 Own it.
 Address the comments.
-You can actually come off a lot better if you own your mistakes and move on.
-Or, if you’re really good, you can make it a win by introducing humor to the situation and turning things around.
+You can come off a lot better if you own your mistakes and move on or, if strategized, you can make it a win by introducing humor to the situation and turning things around.

 Don’t fall into the routine of sending generic responses to people over and over.
-This is a classic social media blunder, and can make you sound like an uninspired robot.
+Ignoring your most valuable asset is a classic social media blunder, and can make you sound like an uninspired robot.
 Change it up!

-Yes, you’re probably tired of coming up with unique responses, but you’re better off making things look a little different each time for a variety of reasons.
+You’re probably tired of coming up with different responses, but you’re better off making things look a little different each time for a variety of reasons.